 Group Training Runs

 Members may choose to register in Races, which are single events.
 Races are of various lengths, depending upon Participant's age and readiness, but are generally between the distances of 300 meters to a 5K.
 CRT's emphasis is on developing the love of running.
 Races become fun and exciting events in which RUNNERS learn to challenge themselves, discover their own abilities, and the races they enjoy.
 Races can be community events, events sanctioned by Road Runners Clubs of America, or USATF events such as the Jr. Olympics.
 Participation in USATF events may require becoming a USATF member, which costs around $20.
 Parents are responsible for transportation to/from races.
-For race costs, CRT only charges RUNNERS its costs (i.e. team entry fees).
+For race costs, CRT only charges RUNNERS a nominal amount plus its costs (i.e. team entry fees).

 Claremont Running Team is a 501(c)3 non-profit organization